-Saints Who Answered the Call If time allows, consider using this activity to expand the candidates' understanding of what it means to go to all nations to teach and baptize, and to provide examples of those who have answered this call to a heroic degree.
+Saints Who Answered the Call Use this activity to expand the candidates' understanding of what it means to go to all nations to teach and baptize, and to provide examples of those who have answered this call to a heroic degree.
 Internet access or books about the saints will be needed for this activity.

-- Organize the young people into six groups. - Assign each group one of the following saints: Paul, Thomas the Apostle, Augustine of Canterbury, Cyril and Methodius, Francis Xavier, Junipero Serra. - Direct the candidates to research their assigned saint and prepare a summary that includes the following information: when the saint(s) lived; place of origin; where he traveled to bring the Good News and baptize; an important achievement. - Invite the groups to take turns presenting their summaries.
+- Organize the class into six groups. - Assign each group one of the following saints: Paul, Thomas the Apostle, Augustine of Canterbury, Cyril and Methodius, Francis Xavier, Junipero Serra. - Direct the students to research their assigned saint and prepare a summary to share with the class that includes the following information: when the saint(s) lived; place of origin; where he traveled to bring the Good News and baptize; an important achievement. - Invite the groups to take turns presenting their summaries to the class.